HTV vs DTF vs Sublimation: Which Printing Method Is Best? (2026 Guide)

 A: Plotters (like Cricut/Silhouette) cut solid colors from sheets of vinyl.
 Print-and-cut prints your design on special HTV then cuts around it ā great for multicolor designs without layering, but more expensive per shirt.Q: Do I need a heat press or can I use an iron?

 A: You CAN use an iron for HTV (not recommended for sublimation or DTF), but a heat press gives you consistent temperature, pressure, and results.
-Even a cheap 15"x15" press ($150) is worth the investment if you're serious about this.About the Author
+Even a cheap 15"x15" press ($150) is worth the investment if you're serious about this.Q: Can you use DTF on vinyl or combine DTF with vinyl methods?

 DTF Database Founder